Duncan Phyfe: In popular culture

 One of the world's largest roadside attractions is a giant chair located in Thomasville, North Carolina.
-The monument was erected in 1950, and the plaque located on its pedestal reads as follows: "This chair is an exemplar and inspiration for future generations to emulate and perpetuate the achievements of our time-honored furniture designers and craftsmen. ...
+The monument was erected in 1950, and the plaque located on its pedestal reads: "This chair is an exemplar and inspiration for future generations to emulate and perpetuate the achievements of our time-honored furniture designers and craftsmen. ...
 The original chair was the creation of the famous American designer Duncan Phyfe".

 Some years later, another replica of a Phyfe model chair was built in 1959 in Washington, DC.